Quadcopter Drone Battery is employed by radio-controlled unmanned aerial vehicles to power their onboard circuitry and motors.

 When it comes to an explosion or a battery catching fire after a crash, there is nothing much that can be done.
 But you can definitely take some precautions when it comes to charging your batteries.

-Firstly, get the battery charged up where the least amount of damage is likely to occur in case of a battery catching fire.
+Firstly, get the battery charged up to where the least amount of damage is likely to occur in case of a battery catching fire.
 A tiled or cemented floor away from any wooden or upholstery item is a good idea.
 A LiPo containment bag is also a nice way to go about it.
-This is a specially designed bag that contains fire within along with explosions to some extent.
+This is a specially designed bag that contains fire along with explosions to some extent.
 The bags are affordable and the batteries are charged inside them.

-Also avoid getting the batteries exposed to moisture or any form of heat.
+Also, avoid getting the batteries exposed to moisture or any form of heat.
 Always stay close to them when they are getting charged up.

 Keep the batteries out of the reach of kids.

 LiPo batteries need to be maintained appropriately.
-When you are not flying your multirotors around, you will have to keep the batteries well attended.
+When you are not flying your multirotor around, you will have to keep the batteries well attended.
 Over the course of time, LiPo batteries degenerate and lose the charge capacity.
-They are not hampered by memory effect as some of the other battery technology so they do not need to be discharged every now and then.
+They are not hampered by the memory effect as some of the other battery technology so they do not need to be discharged every now and then.
 As a matter of fact, they should always be stored with about 70% charge and then charged again after a few days.
 Do not let them run out of juice during storage and do not charge them fully.
 They should not be charged below 3V per cell and if the charge plummets below 2.5V, it is considered dangerous to recharge.
-The lower the voltage of a LiPo, the higher will be its resistance to getting charged up and the high will be the probability of the battery catching fire.
+The lower the voltage of a Quadcopter Drone Battery, the higher will be its resistance to getting charged up and the high will be the probability of the battery catching fire.

 Maintaining the right balance